 α_i^j and β_i^j are nonnegative weights selected according to the relative importance of satisfying the associated level of coverage.
 For example, weights associated with coverage intervals of a specified part of a region may be given by a relatively larger magnitude than weights associated with another region.
-This kind of integer program is inspired from the model developed for brachytherapy treatment planning for optimizing dose distribution (Lee et al. 1999).
-The integer program must be solved by the leader in each subregion at the beginning of each sensing phase, whenever the environment has changed (new leader, death of some sensors).
+This kind of mixed-integer program is inspired from the model developed for brachytherapy treatment planning for optimizing dose distribution (Lee et al. 1999).
+The choice of variables α and β should be made according to the needs of the application. α should be enough large to prevent undercoverage and so to reach the highest possible coverage ratio. β should be enough large to prevent overcoverage and so to activate a minimum number of sensors.
+The mixed-integer program must be solved by the leader in each subregion at the beginning of each sensing phase, whenever the environment has changed (new leader, death of some sensors).
 Note that the number of constraints in the model is constant (constraints of coverage expressed for all sensors), whereas the number of variables X_k decreases over periods, since only alive sensors (sensors with enough energy to be alive during one sensing phase) are considered in the model.